 This park is the ultimate winter camping destination in Ontario

-Over and above the skating trail, visitors here can explore over 33km of groomed cross country ski trails, an array of shorter snowshoe routes, a giant tubing hill, and a skating rink (for those who like more open space).
+Over and above the skating trail, visitors here can explore 28km of groomed cross country ski trails, an array of shorter snowshoe routes and a giant tubing hill.

 The tubing hill in particular is one of the most underrated features of the park, as you get to careen down a hill in the middle of the forest, which is as thrilling as it sounds.

 The sheer range of activities is too much to handle in just one day, which is where the rustic winter cabins come in.
 Yurts are great and all, but nothing beats spending a snowy night in a secluded wood cabin.
 These accommodations aren't luxurious, but they sure are cozy.